 Proverbs 23:4 Labour not to be rich: cease from thine own wisdom.

-The borrower, God says, is servant to the lender.
+The borrower, God says, is a servant to the lender.
 WOW – servant to the lender!!
 Who are we supposed to serve?
 Well, in the Old Testament God told Pharoah to let His people go:

 Exodus 8:1 And the LORD spake unto Moses, Go unto Pharaoh, and say unto him, Thus saith the LORD, Let my people go, that they may serve me.